pigatron-industries/xen_octasource/README.md

 Uses [PJRC Teensy 4.0](https://www.pjrc.com/teensy-4-0/) and [MikroElektronika PIXI Click](https://www.mikroe.com/pixi-click) for IO.

+### Features
+* Output voltage range is -5V to 5V by default.
+(The MAX11300 IC used can also output a range of 0 to 10V, this is changeable in code)
+* Rate control - Can can go backwards as well as forwards.
+* Wave control - Changes the waveshape of the output between ramp, triangle, since and square.
+* Amplitude control - Change amplitude of all 8 outputs.
+(Labelled as length in the prototype photos)
+* CV inputs to change these 3 parameters, also with voltage range -5V to 5V.
+* A mode switch to switch between differnet modes (see list below).
+* Trigger input which is used in some modes.
+Triggers when voltage exceeds 3V.
+* Trigger output which is used in some modes.

 ### Prototype

 <img src="images/octasource_prototype_032020_1.jpg" height="500" /> <img src="images/octasource_prototype_032020_2.jpg" height="500" />